|

 service-model (string)

-Describes the service model of this
+Describes the service model of this database.

-database.
-One of: standalone, clustered,
+One of: standalone, clustered, active-backup

-active-backup or relay.
-This option is
+or relay.
+This option is required for all

-standalone and clustered.
-For these
+types, except for standalone and clustered.

-databases the service model will be inferred
+For these databases the service model will be

-from the file, if not specified explicitly.
+inferred from the file, if not specified

-ovsdb-server will refuse to add a database
+explicitly. ovsdb-server will refuse to add

-if the specified service-model doesn't match
+a database if the specified service-model

-with the provided file.
+doesn't match with the provided file.

 source (JSON object; active-backup or relay)

-Describes the connection method to the
+Describes the connection method to the active

-the same format as elements of "remotes",
+same format as elements of "remotes", except

-except that read-only and role options are
+that read-only and role options are not

-not applicable.
-E.g. "source": {
+applicable.
+E.g. "source": { "unix:db.sock":

-"unix:db.sock": { "inactivity-probe": 10000,
+{ "inactivity-probe": 10000, "max-backoff":

-"max-backoff": 8000 } }
+8000 } }

 backup (boolean; active-backup only)